 - Most anglers cast too far upstream of the fish.
 The fly should land between 8 and 15 inches ahead of the fish and on a path that will take it directly over its nose.

 - Seeing small flies can be difficult, but if you cast a straight line, you should know approximately where your fly is on the surface.
 If you see a fish rise within a foot or two of that spot, set the hook.

 - Sometimes I fire the fly at the surface a little harder than normal to make it easier for me to see where the fly hits the water.
 Slamming down a spinner can make it sink a little, and submerged spinners are very effective.

 - When you hook a fish, the best scenario is that it peels away from the pod.
 If it runs into the pod, I immediately slack off pressure to calm it and prevent it from cartwheeling through the pool.
 When the fish heads back downstream, I apply the heat and move it away from the pod.

 - Sometimes you can’t help but put down the pod after hooking a fish.
 Be patient.
 After ten minutes or so, the pod usually starts feeding again.

 - A pecking order in most pods puts the largest fish up front.
 Going for Mr. Big by casting over his buddies won’t work.
 Get above the pod and drift your fly downstream with a combination of a reach cast and mending.
 Your first casts are critical.

 George Anderson is a well-known fly fishing author and teacher.
 He owns The Yellowstone Angler fly shop in Livingston, Montana.
-Excerpted from 1001 Fly-fishing Tips: Expert Advice, Hints, and Shortcuts from the World's Leading Fly-fishers (Headwater Books, January 2008, 219 pages).
+Excerpted from 1001 Fly Fishing Tips (Headwater Books, January 2008, 219 pages).